yuri8822/AI_Model/README.md

 # AI_Model
-Testing out the concept of an AI model from scratch in c++.
+Testing out the concept of an AI model from scratch in C++.
 I will be using the MNIST dataset in image format.
 Lets see where this goes

+# References
+The DataSet used in this implementation: https://www.kaggle.com/datasets/scolianni/mnistasjpg